ghostop14/sparrow-wifi/README.md

 sudo sparrowwifiagent.py --port=&lt;myport&gt;

 To use mavlink to pull GPS from a drone use the --mavlinkgps parameter:

   --mavlinkgps MAVLINKGPS

                         Use Mavlink (drone) for GPS.
-Options are: '3dr' for a Solo, 'sitl' for local simulator, or full connection string ('udp/tcp:&lt;ip&gt;:&lt;myport&gt;' such as:
+Options are: '3dr' for a

+                        Solo, 'sitl' for local simulator, or full connection

+                        string ('udp/tcp:&lt;ip&gt;:&lt;myport&gt;' such as:

                         'udp:10.1.1.10:14550')

-you can also enable mavlink GPS capabilities here on the command-line with the --mavlinkgps switch.
-See --help for details.

 ## Raspberry Pi Notes